ddvniele/Sssymbols-iOS/README.md

 - copy symbol name on your clipboard with a click or a right-click
 - keep your favorites symbols always with you with the Favorites section

-## What's New (v3.0 - Aug 29, 2025)
+## What's New (v3.0.1 - Sep 05, 2025)
-finally introducing full iOS 26 support! this update includes:
-- completely rewritten liquid glass interface (iOS 26+)
+- fixed liquid glass elements (iOS 26)
-- added support to SF Symbols 7
-- new animations and performaces improvements
-- dropped iOS 17 support to make room for iOS 26. if you're on iOS 17, check out the [last supported version](https://github.com/ddvniele/Sssymbols-iOS/releases/tag/Release-2.0.1)
+- fixed search bar behavior

 ## Working on
 - cleaner UI and UX